 - Tamoxifen: retinal changes.

 A number of drugs interfere with contact lens wear, including the oral contraceptive pill, aspirin, drugs affecting blink rate and drugs affecting lacrimation.
-See separate Contact Lenses (Types and Care) and Contact Lens Problems articles for more information.
+See the separate Contact Lenses (Types and Care) and Contact Lens Problems articles for more information.

 Over-the-counter eye preparations